Programs

 St. Louis

-Depaul USA St. Louis provides housing and supportive services to homeless men, women, and youth through Project More, Project Plus, and the St. Lazare House.
+Depaul USA St. Louis provides housing and supportive services to homeless men, women, and youth through Project Plus/Plus II, and the St. Lazare House.

 Program Overview

-Depaul USA has four programs in St. Louis that provide permanent supportive housing to youth and adults who are chronically homeless with untreated mental illnesses.
+Depaul USA has five programs in St. Louis that provide permanent supportive housing to youth and adults who are chronically homeless with untreated mental illnesses.
 These services include:

 - Housing